TimvdLippe/internship-report-google/README.md

 The knowledge I obtained from my university courses were sufficient to be able to have thoughtful conversations with my colleagues.
 However, practical experience outside course assignments and exams is required to be able to effectively write industry code.
 Luckily I could obtain experience with my open source contributions which I did in parallel to my study.
-(The open source contributions to Polymer eventually let the Polymer team to reaching out to me for this internship)
+(The open source contributions to Polymer eventually led the Polymer team to reach out to me for this internship)

 ## Description of real-world project